 Besides gaining valuable research experience, summer research students have access to leadership and communication skills workshops.
 The research program also gives students the opportunity to meet with veterinarians working in industry and government.
 Another addition is an annual research poster day that encourages undergraduate student to showcase their research work.

 Once a research supervisor-mentor is identified, the student will work with the mentor to design and formulate a summer research project.
 After the research work has been completed, students must submit a project report that provides specific details about the student's work and findings.
+The student will also present a poster at the annual WCVM undergraduate research poster day in early September.

 Please complete the application form and append the following materials: